jundalisay/superb/content/en/research/mohammad/quran/sura-037.md

 Best of responders.
 75. And

-76. And We
-saved him and his family from the great calamity.
+76. We saved him and his family from the great calamity.

-77. And We made his descendants the survi- vors.
+77. And We made his descendants the survivors.
 78. And We left mention of him among those who succeeded.
 79. Peace
 80. We
 81. He